Dr Zeina Maasri

 Research interests

-I work across the fields of art and design history, with specialism in the visual and cultural politics of the postcolonial Arab world and broader interest in historical conditions of modernity and (post)coloniality in the Global South.
+I work across art and graphic design history, specialising in the visual and cultural politics of the modern Arab world.
+My research engages with historical processes of decolonisation and anticolonial solidarity, alongside broader interests in rethinking modernism beyond the Western canon.

-Cosmopolitan Radicalism was awarded a Design History Society Research Publication Grant in 2019 and is the co-winner of the 2021 British-Kuwait Friendship Society Book Prize for the best scholarly work in Middle Eastern Studies published in English in that year.
+Cosmopolitan Radicalism was awarded a Design History Society Research Publication Grant (2019) and was co-winner of the 2021 British-Kuwait Friendship Society Book Prize, as well as the co-winner of the 2022 Middle East Librarians Association Book Awards.

 Projects and supervisions